Youth services

 Today’s youth face many challenges, whether at home, school or in the community.
 The first step is prevention and giving…

 The Adirondack Youth Lodge is an eight-bed children’s community residence offering 24/7 supervision and support across home, school and community settings.
 Our program is built on a strength-based model that promotes resilience and healing.
-Each youth receives individualized restorative interventions tailored to their unique needs and goals.
+Each youth receives individualized restorative interventions tailored to their unique needs and goals, including on-site skill-building groups that teach coping strategies, effective communication and social skills.

 Typical stays range from three months to one year, with discharge determined by progress and goal achievement.